The 4 C’s of PIFS

 - Multiple events for families through out the year (parent open houses and coffees, art show, spring garden planting event, picnic).

-- An open-door policy for parents to meet with the Head of School, read a book in class, share a special family tradition, etc.
+- Open-door policy for parents to meet with the Head of School, read a book in class, share a special family tradition, etc.

 - Regular newsletters with classroom photos, topical curricular updates and reading list suggestions.